 The Cyclades islands (/ˈsɪklədiːz/; Greek: Κυκλάδες [kikˈlaðes]) are the most popular group of Greek islands in the Aegean Sea.
 Its name "Cyclades" derives from the Greek word cyclos, which means "circle" as the islands form a circle around the sacred island of Delos, one of the most important religious centers of ancient times.

 The natural landscape of the Cyclades is arid and wild.
 The beaches have crystal water and are covered with sand or pebbles.
 Geographically, the islands of the Cyclades are considered the peak of a submerged mountainous terrain, except for two volcanic islands, Santorini and Milos.
 The climate in Cyclades is generally mild and dry, temperatures are cool and northern winds known as "meltemia" blow in the summer, making the atmosphere chilly even during the hot summer days.

 About Cyclades islands

-The second top island of Cyclades is Mykonos, famous for its traditional architecture and the vivid nightlife.
-Enjoy the sunset from the windmills on the hilltop, walk around the picturesque village of Mykonos Town (Chora) and Little Venice and swim in the exotic beaches.
-At night, the activity is concentrated in the bars and clubs of Chora.
+The second top island of the Cyclades is Mykonos, famous for its traditional architecture and wild nightlife.
+Enjoy the sunset from the windmills on the hill above Chora, walk around the picturesque village of Mykonos Town (Chora) and Little Venice and swim in exotic beaches.
+At night, the heart of entertainment beats at the bars and clubs of Chora.
 Paros and Naxos are also very popular islands of the Cyclades.
 In general, every island has something different yet charming to offer to visitors.
 Frequently connected by ferry or plane from Athens, Cyclades islands constitute the most typical destinations for holidays in Greece.